 Ms. Chen 56 is a new home for American Chinese food at 5601 S. 56th St.

 Japanese restaurants include Hiro 88 (www.hiro88.com) at 601 R Street and 5730 Hidcote Drive; Blue Sushi Sake Grill (www.bluesushisakegrill.com) at 808 R Street, and Kinja (ww.kinjalincoln.com) at 4141 Pioneer Woods Boulevard; are all good choices.

-Not to be overlooked is Asian Fusion, featuring modern Pan-Asian fare at 2840 Jamie Lane (www.asianfusionlincoln.com).
+Not to be overlooked is Asian Fusion, featuring modern Pan-Asian fare at 2840 Jamie Lane (www.asianfusionlincoln.com), featuring all you can eat sushi on Sundays.
 For authentic Chinese dishes, I recommend Lan House at 1226 P Street (www.lanhouselincolnne.com).